buffstop/PepCoopMembership/docs/development/index.rst

    $ git merge release/1.2.3
    $ git push origin uat

-On the UAT system only needs to pull to get the designated code version.
+On the UAT system one only needs to *pull* to get the designated code version.

 .. code-block:: console

    user@uat:~/c3sMembership$ git pull

-Fixes during UAT are performed on the release branch and merged into the uat branch when the next version is ready for testing.
+Fixes during UAT are performed on the release branch and merged into the *uat* branch when the next version is ready for testing.

-No commits are made to the uat branch except for merges with release branches.
+No commits are made to the *uat* branch except for merges with release branches.